LonghaoQian/AnimationModels/examples/background/rotation_matrix.md

 # Coordinate Frames
 ## The ENU (east-north-up frame) and the NED (north-east-down frame)
-- There are two major frames used in this package: the ENU frame and the NED frame, as shown in the following figure
+- There are two major frames used in this package: the ENU frame and the NED frame, as shown in the following figure:

 <img src="../../figures/enu_ned.PNG"
         alt="Picture"